SamyPesse/octocat.js/README.md

 These methods return a `Page` object:

-- `page.current` contains the list of results in the current page
+- `page.list` contains the list of results in the current page
 - `page.next()` update with the results of the next page (Promised)
 - `page.prev()` update with the results of the previous page (Promised)